 There is a range of website security tools that will help you to evaluate website security and integrity.
 It’s more or less an automated process, and you can get results in real-time.
 Remember, don’t rely on free or generic tools.
 If you go cheap, you’ll never know the real security status of your site.

-Some of these tools can include but not limited to:
+- Some of these tools can include but are not limited to:

 When a link pops up on your site, don’t click on it until you know where it will take you.
 Hover your mouse over the link and verify whether it’s a genuine one.
 Check the spelling and leave nothing to chance.
 Hackers will cleverly substitute some letters or characters.
 And they’ll lure you right into their phishing sites, where they capture your personal details without your knowledge.